Succulent Seafood Recipes

 Approach your brand in a value-based way (just like dating!)

 According to a Deloitte report about the future of the consumer industry.
 “As Gen Z emerges as a dominant consumer…the importance of equality, trust, and transparency will be of increased importance for consumers, employees, and investors”.
 What can you offer to build transparency and trust as a brand?
 Our panel suggested that this is not too different from dating, and it starts by identifying the people you want to attract.
 For example, is your wine perfect for people who care about brands that use renewable energy?
 Make sure that your packaging communicates that your winery is run on solar and has a strict water management plan.
-Maybe your wine ends up in the hands of someone that cares more about scores and you don’t even send your wines to critics.
+Maybe your wine ends up in the hands of someone who cares more about scores and you don’t even send your wines to critics.
 In this case, the “date” could go badly unless you’ve sent out signals about brand values before the purchase is made so your products match with the right person.
 These days, it’s just not about taste, as people

 Tap into the energy and momentum of your brand

 In a way, this step brings it all together, your idea for your brand and how you project it to the world.
 What excites you?
 If someone were to ask about your passion for your work, what would you want them to know?
-While we all get caught up in the nitty-gritty of pushing out messaging and crafting social media vibes — which are important — but the real gold is to decide what is most authentic.
+While we all get caught up in the nitty-gritty of pushing out messaging and crafting social media vibes — which are important — the real gold is to decide what is most authentic.
 Your brand already has authentic momentum, or you wouldn’t be where you are today, so mine the depths that make your brand iconic.
 No one can be everything to everybody, so find be mindful of your niche and work that energy into packaging.

 5 Hubba wine bottles by Outshinery